Oslandia/workshop-pointcloud/en/step2/README.md

-# Pointcloud and pgAdmin
+# pgpointcloud and pgAdmin

 For this second step, we are going to use pgAdmin to explore the database named *foss4g*.
-Then, we will begin to run some SQL queries with some functions coming from the PgPointCloud extension.
+Then, we will begin to run some SQL queries with some functions coming from the pgpointcloud extension.

 ## Database connection